yiisoft/yii-base-cli/README.md

     <a href="http://www.yiiframework.com/" target="_blank">
         <img src="https://www.yiiframework.com/files/logo/yii.png" width="400" alt="Yii Framework" />
     </a>
-    <h1 align="center">Yii Framework Application</h1>
+    <h1 align="center">Yii Framework Command Line Application</h1>
     <br>
 </p>

-This package is [Yii Framework] application best for rapidly creating projects.
+This package is [Yii Framework] Command Line application best for rapidly creating projects.

-The template contains the basic features including user login/logout and a contact page.
-It includes all commonly used configurations that would allow you to focus on adding new features to your application.
+The template includes all commonly used configurations that would allow you to focus on adding new features to your application.

 [Yii Framework]: http://www.yiiframework.com/